 Quicksilver documentaries have won six Emmys, four BAFTAs, four Royal Television Society Awards, three Grierson documentary awards, two duPont awards, the Robert F Kennedy Journalism Award for International Television, and many other major international TV awards.

-Our other recent films include:
+Other recent films include:

 Copyright 2021 | Quicksilver Media Ltd